deniseb89/100-days-of-code/log.md

 **Today's Progress**: I started chapter 3 of the Bash Guide.

 **Thoughts**: This chapter is about variables and expansions.
 I also learned a lot about Bash's version of regular expressions, glob patterns, and parameter expansions.

+## Day 5: Wednesday, September 5

+**Today's Progress**: I continued chapter 3 of the Bash Guide.

+**Thoughts**: This was a long chapter and I started to get lost in the weeds.
+Learned about starting a shell within a shell; positional parameters, etc.